Four Seasons Kyoto

 Of course, you can visit Kyoto at any time of year, although the summer, from June to August, can be very hot and humid, and winter can be a little chilly for some people’s taste.

-To start planning your vacation to Four Seasons Hotel Kyoto
+Call us on to start planning your vacation to Four Seasons Hotel Kyoto or take a look at our itineraries to Kyoto

 A luxurious addition to Kyoto, the Four Seasons Kyoto offers spacious, contemporary accommodation with a Japanese flare in the historical heart of Kyoto.
 Enjoy the sites of this former Imperial city during the day before returning to this Japanese haven.